Working With Children Check: Exemptions

 Certain roles and positions are exempt from the WWCC requirement.
 For example, in Queensland, shopping mall Santas are exempt, while those hired by schools and other venues are required to undergo the check.
 A parent who volunteers at their child's school may be exempt from the check.
 In other instances, some roles, such as tutors, will require a WWCC in some states but not in others.
 Schoolchildren are generally exempt from the check, however, the check is required for Year 12 students who repeated their studies (completing a 13th year), as they turned 18.

 Privacy

 The WWCC is intended to exclude people with inappropriate criminal histories from working with children, but at the same time, it is not a mechanism for accessing individual criminal history information.
-The WWCC process is actually designed to protect the individual from having to reveal his or her record, as the application is made by the individual, and if rejected is not otherwise publicised.
+The WWCC process is actually designed to protect the individual from having to reveal their record, as the application is made by the individual, and if rejected is not otherwise publicised.